11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 Drinking water is for free in nearly every restaurant, and smoking is only allowed in certain areas.

 A steady working WiFi isn’t very common.
 Restaurants offer WiFi, but you can expect it to be extremely slow or not working at all.
-We recommend you to buy one or maybe even two sim cards.
-We found that in some areas Smart Sim worked whereas in other regions Globe work better.
-Get sim cards here.
+We recommend you buy one or maybe even two SIM cards.
+We found that in some areas, Smart Sim worked, whereas in other regions, Globe worked better.
+Get your SIM cards here.

-Siargao is accessible via the night ferry from Cebu or airplane from Manila or Cebu.
-If you plan to travel to Siargao by plane then make sure you have a morning flight as flights often get canceled in the afternoon (near dark) since Siargao airport doesn’t have runway lights.
+Siargao is accessible via the night ferry from Cebu or an airplane from Manila or Cebu.
+If you plan to travel to Siargao by plane, then make sure you have a morning flight as flights often get canceled in the afternoon (near dark) since Siargao airport doesn’t have runway lights.

 You can easily get around the island by motorbike.
 Rent a motorbike for 350 PHP per day (6.5 USD).
-However, this doesn’t include helmets.
-Helmets are limited on the island.
-You can rent a good clean helmet at Loose Keys.
+However, this doesn’t include helmets, and they’re limited on the island.
+You can rent a good, clean helmet at Loose Keys.

-There are three main tourism towns: General Luna, Dapa, and Pacifico.
+There are three main tourist towns in Siargao: General Luna, Dapa, and Pacifico.
 Dapa and Pacifico are quieter, and General Luna offers the best restaurants.

 Restaurants in Siargao